nicholasmfraser/oa_altmetrics_cwts/documentation.md

   - Articles hosted on PubMed Central (PMC) are, however, not classified as Green OA *if* they are available through another OA outlet.
-As authors do not submit manuscripts to PMC directly, it is not a ‘self-archiving’ repository in the ‘traditional’ sense, and may coincide largely with Gold OA journals (e.g. all articles in PLOS journals are also available in PMC).
+As authors do not submit manuscripts to PMC directly, it is not a ‘self-archiving’ repository in the ‘traditional’ sense.

 Some implications of these two points are considered below.